This is the third and final post looking at the huge body of research that is uncovering the remarkable health benefits of red light.

-Such treatment has been shown to have short, medium and long term benefits through a raft of mechanisms.
+Such treatment has been shown to have short, medium and long-term benefits through a raft of mechanisms.
 From the same paper:

 - Fast acting pain relief occurs within minutes of application, which is a result of a neural blockade of the peripheral and sympathetic nerves and the release of neuro-muscular contractions leading to a reduction of muscle spasms.

-- The long term effects of (red-light) occur within a week or two and can last for months and sometimes years as a result of improved tissue healing.
+- The long-term effects of (red-light) occur within a week or two and can last for months and sometimes years as a result of improved tissue healing.

 Although NASA used red LEDs, many of the studies above used far-red or near infra-red light, with longer wavelengths that penetrate more deeply.

 Considering the simple, non-invasive nature of using red light to treat such a broad basis of pain it is surprising that the procedure is not more common.
-I guess that in a hospital setting the effort of wheeling around a red lamp from patient to patient simply can’t compete with the convenience of dishing out pharmaceutical pain killers.
+I guess that in a hospital setting the effort of wheeling around a red lamp from patient to patient simply can’t compete with the convenience of dishing out pharmaceutical painkillers.

 Red light in wound healing

-Red light [ref], green light [ref] and blue light [ref] have each been shown to increase wound healing, but though different mechanisms, although the majority of research has been on red light.
+Red light [ref], green light [ref] and blue light [ref] have each been shown to increase wound healing, but through different mechanisms, although the majority of research has been on red light.
 Taken together, these suggest that full spectrum sunlight would be highly effective at enhancing wound healing, yet our modern indoor lifestyle coupled with the standard treatment of covering wounds to prevent infections suggests we are missing a trick.

-Many Victorian and early 20th century hospital wards were designed to let light stream in through open windows, and beds were wheeled into the open sunshine, or even outside (see image below).
+Many Victorian and early 20th-century hospital wards were designed to let light stream in through open windows, and beds were wheeled into the open sunshine, or even outside (see image below).
 They saw the sunlight and fresh air as uniquely beneficial, and it seems they were right.
 New Scientist covered the science behind this a few year’s back in an article titled ‘Fresh air and sunshine: The forgotten antibiotics‘.

-Multiple mechanisms seem to be at play in red light wound healing including: increased fibroblast growth factor expression and enhanced macrophage activation during the initial stages of wound healing [ref].
-Green light uniquely increases leptin and interlukin 8 (leading to increased cytokine signalling) and vascular endothelial growth factor (which stimulates blood vessel growth) [ref].
+Multiple mechanisms seem to be at play in red light wound healing including increased fibroblast growth factor expression and enhanced macrophage activation during the initial stages of wound healing [ref].
+Green light uniquely increases leptin and interleukin 8 (leading to increased cytokine signalling) and vascular endothelial growth factor (which stimulates blood vessel growth) [ref].
 Blue light is recognised as anti-microbial, so may help in wound healing through such a mechanism.
 It also stimulates the release of nitric-oxide [ref].
 All three wavelengths (and hence full spectrum light) promote angiogenesis (blood vessel growth) which helps to reduce tissue necrosis, especially important in complicated wounds [ref].

 The following are some ideas I have tried myself, and are quite easy to arrange.
-How effective they will be for a given condition is beyond the scope of this post, so you will need to experiment with duration and frequency of treatment and let me know how you get on.
+How effective they will be for a given condition is beyond the scope of this post so you will need to experiment with duration and frequency of treatment and let me know how you get on.
 Although red light is very safe in the form of low power LEDs light bulbs, do not use laser pens, especially directed into the eye, as they produce a very intense point of light.